-NOTE: Windows 7 includes the User Account Control feature to improve the security of your computer.
+NOTE: Windows 7 and Windows Vista include the User Account Control feature to improve the security of your computer.
 You may be prompted for your permission or password for tasks such as installing software, running utilities, or changing Windows settings.
 Refer to Windows Help and Support for more information.